What Happens When We Replace a Signal Instead of Supporting It?

 Not because the body is failing—

-There are two very different ways to approach this:
+There are two ways to respond to that:

 Replace the signal